Feedback: How Criticisms and Truths Shape What’s Next

 In closing, I ask you to consider the importance of feedback and what it can do for your own professional development.
 I’m assuming you want to perform better at your job somehow or another; how can you do that?
 You want to develop a wider network; how can you accomplish that?
 You want to take on more responsibility; what’s your next step?
 All of these answers and more could be just one question away.

-After earning a bachelor’s degree in business administration, Kevin Ile ’19, MBA ’20 served graduate assistant for the University of Wisconsin-Stevens Point MBA program.
+After earning a bachelor’s degree in business administration, Kevin Ile ’19, MBA ’20 served as a graduate assistant for the University of Wisconsin-Stevens Point MBA program.
 Since completing the program, Kevin has advanced into a commercial lender role with Peoples State Bank in Wausau, Wisconsin.
 He can be contacted at email@example.com.